Archaeology

 • Major Program in Anthropology (Science) ERMAJ0105

-Please note that a focus in archaeology is also possible with a Major/Specialist program in Anthropology (Arts), but be sure to include ANT200H5 and ANT201H5 among your course selections because these core second year archaeology courses are pre-requisites for upper year 3rd and 4th year archaeology courses.
+Please note that students can also pursue a Major/Specialist program in Anthropology (Arts) studying archaeology, but be sure to include ANT200H5 and ANT201H5 among your course selections because these core second year archaeology courses are pre-requisites for upper year 3rd and 4th year archaeology courses.

 Learn about Anthropology programs at UTM